LukasFuchs/GeoModBox.jl/examples/HeatEquation/1D/README.md

 #### Boundary Conditions

 &emsp;The temperature on the *ghost nodes* to solve the equations on the central grid points adjacent to the boundary are defined as before (equations $(8)$ and $(9)$).
-To obtain a symmetric coefficient matrix to solve the linear system of euqations, however, one needs to modify the coefficients for the inner grid points adjacent to the boundary and the corresponding right hand side, such that the equations are defined as:
+To obtain a symmetric coefficient matrix to solve the linear system of euqations, however, one needs to modify the coefficients for the inner grid points adjacent to the boundary and the corresponding right-hand side, such that the equations are defined as:

 **Dirichlet** <br>
 *West*